-City City Court Con (weight) nponent Performance N leasure (value) GSA Bldg Facility Names GSA Bldg Facility Names Α В С D Rating Comments Rating Comments District Courtrooms and Chambers (0.350) All courtrooms and chambers are in the main court facility, or the court is split by policy (1.00) At least one, and up to 10%, of the courtrooms and chambers are located outside the main court facility (0.934) At least 10% but less than 25% of the courtrooms and chambers are located outside the main court facility (0.867) At least 25% of the courtrooms and chambers are located outside the main court facility (0.80) Court (0.583) Prisoner Movement (0.233) main court facility, or are 10%, of the courtrooms in which prisoner At least 10% but less than 25% of the courtrooms in which prisoner proceedings are held are located outside the main court facility (0.80) At least 25% of the courtrooms in which prisoner proceedings are held are located outside the main court facility (0.70) Bankrupto (0.193) cy Court All operations are located in the main court facility or split by court policy (1.00) All operations are located outside the main court facility, but colocated and within 3 blocks of main court facility (0.95) All operations are located outside the main court facility, but colocated and more than 3 blocks away from main court facility (0.90) facilities (0.85) Court of Appeals (0.223) All operations are located in the main court facility or split by court policy (1.00) All operations are located outside the main court facility, but colocated and within 3 blocks of main court facility (0.95) All operations are located outside the main court facility, but colocated and more than 3 blocks away from main court facility (0.90) facilities (0.85)
+City City Court Component (weight) Performance N leasure (value) GSA Bldg Facility Names GSA Bldg Facility Names Α В С D Rating Comments Rating Comments District Courtrooms and Chambers (0.350) All courtrooms and chambers are in the main court facility, or the court is split by policy (1.00) At least one, and up to 10%, of the courtrooms and chambers are located outside the main court facility (0.934) At least 10% but less than 25% of the courtrooms and chambers are located outside the main court facility (0.867) At least 25% of the courtrooms and chambers are located outside the main court facility (0.80) District Court (0.583) Prisoner Movement (0.233) 10%, of the courtrooms in which prisoner proceedings are held are located outside the main At least 10% but less than 25% of the courtrooms in which prisoner proceedings are held are located outside the main court facility (0.80) At least 25% of the courtrooms in which prisoner proceedings are held are located outside the main court facility (0.70) Bankruptcy Court (0.193) All operations are located in the main court facility or split by court policy (1.00) All operations are located outside the main court facility, but co- located and within 3 blocks of main court facility (0.95) All operations are located outside the main court facility, but co- located and more than 3 blocks away from main court facility (0.90) Operations are split between two or more facilities (0.85) Court of Appeals (0.223) All operations are located in the main court facility or split by court policy (1.00) All operations are located outside the main court facility, but co- located and within 3 blocks of main court facility (0.95) All operations are located outside the main court facility, but co- located and more than 3 blocks away from main court facility (0.90) Operations are split between two or more facilities (0.85)

-^{} A corresponding value for each performance rating is shown in parentheses.
+\ A corresponding value for each performance rating is shown in parentheses.
 The corresponding value is multiplied by the court component weight to determine the number of points counted toward the fragmentation multiplier.
 For example, a Bankruptcy Court for which all operations are located in the main court facility receives a performance rating of A. In this case, the corresponding value of 1.00 is multiplied by the weight of 0.193, thus 0.193 points are counted toward the fragmentation multiplier.

-^{} Courts with combined district/bankruptcy court clerk's offices are assessed using the same set of performance ratings.
+\\ Courts with combined district/bankruptcy court clerk's offices are assessed using the same set of performance ratings.